Also known as: tucked planche push ups, planche scapular push ups, assisted planche push ups, tucked scapular pushups, scapula push ups planche

 What is Assisted tucked planche scapula push ups?

-Assisted tucked planche scapula push ups are a medium-level calisthenics push exercise performed from a tucked planche with toes lightly supporting balance.
-It primarily targets the chest and scapular stabilizers while building shoulder stability and core tension.
-Difficulty: Medium; suitable for trainees with basic upper-body strength.
+Assisted tucked planche scapula push ups are a medium-level calisthenics push variation where you hold a tucked planche with toes lightly supporting balance while performing controlled scapular movements.
+They primarily target the chest and shoulders while improving scapular stability and core tension.

 How to Do Assisted tucked planche scapula push ups

-1. Set up position: Start in a tucked planche with toes lightly touching the ground, arms straight, shoulders protracted and core braced to maintain a flat torso.
+- Set tucked position: Start in a tucked planche with toes lightly on the ground for support, arms straight, shoulders engaged, and hips high to minimize leverage.

-3. Push the floor: Explosively push the floor away by protracting the scapula and rounding the upper back, maintaining straight arms and steady breathing throughout the rep.
+- Protract and push: Push the floor away by protracting the scapulae and rounding the upper back, keeping arms straight and driving through the shoulders, not the elbows.

 Muscle Groups